 Use the top, bottom and center modes for getting it in front of the users or stay in context and anchor it to the input.

-You can have a bottom positioned date scroller on mobile, a popover anchored to the input on tablet and desktop display on large sceens.
+You can have a bottom positioned calendar on mobile, a popover anchored to the input on tablet and desktop display on large sceens.

 Use the min and max settings to restrict selection.

-This is useful to make the selection faster and to reduce user errors.
+This is useful to make picking a date faster and to reduce user errors.

-A great example is date of birth.
-You want to disable future dates and maybe add age verification?
-Simply restrict values up to 18 years in the past.
+A great example is scheduling.
+You want to disable past dates and maybe enable selection from the next six months.
+Simply restrict values with the min and max.

 Disable dates with the invalid setting.
 It supports exact dates, ranges, recurring dates and weekdays.